 As you consider switching retirement plan providers, it's important to do your research and ask plenty of questions along the way.
 Here are some important ones to ask:

 1. Can it reduce administrative time and cost?

 One of the main reasons that employers don't sponsor a retirement plan is due to the misconception that it's too costly and complicated to set up and administer.
 The reality is that there are retirement service providers that offer affordable plans and management fees, a variety of plan design and investment options, and exceptional service to ensure your plan runs smoothly.
-Additionally, if you're establishing a 401(k) plan for the first time, your business may be eligible to receive an annual tax credit of up to $5000 for each of the first three years of the plan.
 Plan expenses and employer contributions are tax-deductible as well.

 2. Is ongoing plan support available?